 it somewhat less attractive to cost-cutting chains competing fiercely on

-price.
+full environmental or social cost.
 Inevitably, expensively produced organic food is sold as an

 upmarket option to people happy to pay a premium, which reinforces the